Curcumin for Skin and Its Benefits

 • One way to incorporate turmeric into your DIY skincare routine is by creating a turmeric face mask.
 Mix a teaspoon of turmeric powder with a teaspoon of honey and a few drops of milk or yogurt to form a paste.
 Apply the mask to your face and leave it on for 10-15 minutes before rinsing off with warm water.
 The anti-inflammatory properties of turmeric can help to reduce redness and calm irritated skin, while the honey and milk provide moisturizing and soothing benefits.

 • Another way to use turmeric in your skincare routine is by making a turmeric scrub.
 Mix a teaspoon of turmeric powder with some sugar and coconut oil to form a gentle exfoliating paste.
 Gently massage the scrub onto your skin in circular motions before rinsing off with warm water.
-The exfoliating properties of the sugar helps to slough away dead skin cells, while the turmeric and coconut oil work to brighten and hydrate the skin.
+The exfoliating properties of the sugar help to slough away dead skin cells, while the turmeric and coconut oil work to brighten and hydrate the skin.

 • Turmeric can also be added to DIY face serums or lotions for its anti-aging and skin-brightening properties.
 Mix a few drops of turmeric essential oil with a carrier oil like jojoba or almond oil, and apply it to your skin after cleansing and toning.
 This can help to even out your skin tone and reduce the appearance of dark spots and hyperpigmentation.